72-Hour Door County Historical Tour Itinerary

-If you’re a photo buff, you’ll want to get up early to catch the sunrise at Sherwood Point Lighthouse, at the end of the shipping canal that changed Sturgeon Bay forever when it was dredged in the 1870s.
+If you’re a photo buff, you’ll want to get up early to catch the sunrise at the Ship Canal North Pierhead Light, at the end of the shipping canal that changed Sturgeon Bay forever when it was dredged in the 1870s.

 Grab breakfast back in the city, then head to the Door County Historical Museum on 4th Ave., where you’ll find pioneer fire trucks, shipbuilding displays, video histories, photographs and many other artifacts of early Door County.

 Grab lunch at any of the local watering holes and cafes in downtown Sturgeon Bay, then get back to discovery.